 (Me, 2002, Richland High School)

-You graduated from college, survived interviews, accepted your first professional job, and presently, you are preparing for your first day with students.
-I’m beginning my 18th year in education, and I can remember my first year like it was yesterday.
+You graduated from college, survived interviews, and presently, you are a first-year teacher.
+I’m beginning my 19th year in education, but I can remember my first year like it was yesterday.

-I was thrilled to begin my career, but I was also a bundle of raw nerves, alternating between excitement and anxiety.
-I would get out of bed feeling confident and leave meetings feeling overpowered.
+I was thrilled to begin my career, but I was also a bundle of raw energy, alternating between excitement and anxiety.
+I would get out of bed feeling confident and leave school feeling overpowered.

 This time of year lends itself to introspection, and I wanted to share some lessons gleaned from the rear-view mirror.